iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation in a Cylinder.md

 x = (\lambda^2 - b_l^2)r
 $$

-With this susbtitution above, we will be able to transform the boundary conditions, and it will be like [^3]:
+With this substitution above, we will be able to transform the boundary conditions, and it will be like [^3]:

 $$
 R(0) \ne \infty
 $$

-And on the edge of the cap of the cylindar, the boundary conditions will be:
+And on the edge of the cap of the cylinder, the boundary conditions will be:

 $$
 y\left(